 While the roadmap pointed out that GPS trackers for kids were an issue as data could be intercepted via the internet, the case study was focused on smart watches and activity trackers.
 Other wearables (e.g. a small music player attached to clothes, digital cameras strapped around the neck) do not constantly process activity data, health status or communication messages.

-Therefore, this definition should revert to the narrower and more restrictive definition put forward in EG RE (08)04r01.
+Therefore, the delegated act text should revert to the narrower and more restrictive definition put forward in EG RE (09)05r01.